kokkos/kokkos-core-wiki/docs/source/quick_start.rst

 .. note::

   Kokkos will attempt to autodetect GPU microarchitecture, but it is also possible to specify the desired `GPU architecture <https://kokkos.org/kokkos-core-wiki/keywords.html#gpu-architectures>`_.
-In scenarios where a backend (e.g., CUDA, HIP) is enabled, Kokkos will execute serially on the "host" (CPU).
+In scenarios where a device (GPU) backend (e.g., CUDA, HIP) is enabled, Kokkos will default to serial execution on the host (CPU).

 CUDA
 ~~~~